-The department offers several opportunities for undergraduates to conduct research in collaboration with our faculty or to design your own research projects.
-Assisting faculty with research helps you understand better how research on media content, processes and effects is designed and conducted, and provides you with research skills that benefit you in your courses, and that may be invaluable in your future careers.
-You also learn how to interact and communicate with faculty and other researchers, gain new mentors and friends, and learn to work effectively in a team.
+As a Comm and Media major you can conduct research in collaboration with our faculty, or design your own research project.
+Assisting faculty with research helps you better understand how research on media content, processes and effects is designed.
+It provides you with skills that benefit you in your courses and that may be invaluable in your future career.
+You also learn how to interact, communicate and work effectively with faculty and other researchers, while gaining new mentors and friends.